• Musical Theatre student singing

 • NAT10914005 Develop Acting Techniques for Screen

-This vocational course provides students with knowledge and skills to perform the following functions associated with the entertainment arts:
+The CUA50220 Diploma of Musical Theatre course provides students with knowledge and skills to perform the following functions associated with the entertainment arts:

-• Extend your skills in solo and ensemble singing, dancing and acting
+• Extend your skills in solo and ensemble singing, dancing and acting.

-• Prepare to work as a performer in musical theatre and cabaret productions
+• Prepare to work as a performer in musical theatre and cabaret productions.

-• Develop creative skills for a range of collaborative situations
+• Develop creative skills for a range of collaborative situations.

 • Develop autonomy in responding to and creating complex theatrical roles.